gfodor/skyrunner/README.md

 bundle exec rake skyrunner:consume
 ``

-To gracefully shut down a consumer, send it SIGINT or SIGTERM.
+To gracefully shut down a consumer, send it SIGINT.
 It will finish up processing the messages it has de-queued before terminating.

 See `jobs/example_job.rb` for an example job.
 To run a job, just call `execute!` on the job, passing any named job arguments you want.
 The job class should implement the method `run`.
 This method will get passed the job arguments.
 For each task you want consumers to run, `run` should yield an array of two elements, the first being the name of the method on the job class to run for the task, and the second a Hash of method arguments.